EricGebhart/Simple_Process_REPL/README.md

 so `as/set-in-from foo bar from: foo baz`
 Will copy the contents from foo/baz to foo/bar in the Application state.

-Slashes '/' are valid characters in names. it's not special, except it is. the / is what denotes the namespace path for the functions.
+Slashes '/' are valid characters in names.
+It's not special in the grammar, but it is when looking up SPR symbols.
+The / is what denotes the namespace path for the functions.
 So if we want to use _msg_ in the _ui_ namespace we would write it like this.

 `ui/msg "hello"`

-A complication of this, is that it is still stupid namespaces, they don't know where they are, and therefore namespace must always be specified even when inside the namespace.
+A complication of this, is that namespaces are still stupid, they don't know where they are, and therefore the namespace must always be specified on commands even when inside the namespace.
 It's a pain point, but it's not bad.
 The thing that nags me is that the namespace name can be arbitrary.
-So therefore, this is brittle.
+Therefore, this is brittle.

 ## A few batteries included so far.